maplibre/maplibre-native/platform/ios/platform/ios/docs/guides/Info.plist Keys.md

 The Mapbox Maps SDK for iOS supports custom `Info.plist` keys in your application in order to configure various settings.

-## MGLMapboxAccessToken
+## MGLApiKey

-Set the [Mapbox access token](https://www.mapbox.com/help/define-access-token/) to be used by all instances of `MGLMapView` in the current application.
+If it is required by the tileserver you use, set the API key to be used by all instances of `MGLMapView` in the current application.

-Mapbox-hosted vector tiles and styles require an API access token, which you can obtain from the [Mapbox account page](https://www.mapbox.com/studio/account/tokens/).
-Access tokens associate requests to Mapbox’s vector tile and style APIs with your Mapbox account.
-They also deter other developers from using your styles without your permission.

-As an alternative, you can use `MGLAccountManager.accessToken` to set a token in code.
-See [our guide](https://www.mapbox.com/help/ios-private-access-token/) for some tips on keeping access tokens in open source code private.
+As an alternative, you can use `MGLSettings.accessToken` to set a token in code.
 ## MGLAccuracyAuthorizationDescription

 Set the Mapbox accuracy authorization description string as an element of `NSLocationTemporaryUsageDescriptionDictionary` to be used by the map to request authorization when the `MGLLocationManager.accuracyAuthorization` is set to `CLAccuracyAuthorizationReducedAccuracy`.
 Requesting accuracy authorization is available for devices running iOS 14.0 and above.